 free -m

-To make the swap partition automatically mounted after each reboot, execute the following command to add it to your system’s fstab config.
+To ensure the swap file is mounted automatically after each reboot, add it to fstab

 sudo echo "/swap swap swap sw 0 0" >> /etc/fstab